teod-sh/teod-sh.github.io/src/routes/(blog-article)/diy-asgi-web-framework-pt2/+page.md

 </CodeBlock>

-You can it with `python sample.py` or `uvicorn sample:app` both should work just fine.
+You can test it with `python sample.py` or `uvicorn sample:app` both should work just fine.

 I think we have enough for this part, we have evolved our framework a little bit, it's handling multiple routes and multiple methods and also have a draft structure for how data flows through the application.